jyrao/jyrao.github.io/_pages/about.md

 I was dreaming of becoming an athlete or a sports journalist, luckily AI gave me another chance to dive into sports media industry.
 I believe sports is all about human's body and mentality, hope my work can truly benefits atheletics performance and sports media in the future.
 Feel free to contact me if interest.

 ## 🔥 News
+- [2024.12] Will attend [CSIG](http://youth.csig.org.cn/CSIG2024/index.html#/) @ Zhejiang University with poster presentation
+- [2024.11] Will attend EMNLP 2024 in person @ Miami with oral presentation.
 - [2024.9] Invited talk about AI4Sports and VLM at **[NICE](https://nice-nlp.github.io/)**, after that I will serve as a committee there.
 - [2024.9] One paper (MatchTime ⚽️) has been accepted by **EMNLP2024** as oral presentation.
 - [2023.12] **Bronze medal** 🥉 in the University Tennis Championships of Shanghai 🎾.